kuatsu/prisma-generator-ts-enums/README.md

 ## Why?

 If you're like us and love both monorepos and Prisma, you might run into some trouble when trying to use the native Prisma-generated enums from `@prisma/client` in other apps.
 For example, this often becomes an issue with React Native / Expo apps that won't correctly run due to it not finding the enums at runtime.
-Using this generator, you can bypass those issues by generating native TypeScript enums from your Prisma schema enums to use those in your other apps instead.
+Using this generator, you can bypass those issues by generating native TypeScript enums from your Prisma schema.

 ## Installation & Usage